lauradecc/backend-project/README.md

 | GET	| /api/moods	| Displays JSON with all moods of a user. |
 | GET	| /api/places	| Returns a JSON file with every place added by the user.	|
 | GET	| /api/users	| Returns a JSON file with all users with USER as a role.	|

+### Technologies

+- MongoDB
+- Express
+- Node
+- Javascript (ES6)
+- Handlebars
+- Axios
+- HTML & CSS
+- Bootstrap

+### Additional info

+This project has been developed by Ramón Bohopo and Laura de Cos as the second project of Ironhack's Web Development Bootcamp and it has been created in five days.